 As a general rule, it is best that you don’t showcase a lot of variety but instead stick to a few essentials and stock up on those.
 The range of merchandise you have depends on your store and the target audience so make sure you’re up-to-date about anything that might be missing from the inventory.

-Also, bear in mind that empty shelves are looked down upon by customers, and this is why it is imperative that you keep them filled with fresh inventory.
+Also, bear in mind that empty shelves and cardboard displays are looked down upon by customers, and this is why it is imperative that you keep them filled with fresh inventory.